 Because WhatsApp is encrypted – and so offers users far greater protection from prosecution than Twitter or Facebook – it has become particularly notorious for spreading “fake news”.

-This is a major concern in Africa, where WhatsApp is the most popular messaging app in 40 countries.
-This is due to its low cost and the ability to easily share messages with both individuals and groups.
+This is a major concern in Africa, where WhatsApp is the most popular messaging app in 40 countries due to its low cost and the ability to easily share messages with both individuals and groups.

 But is this really how WhatApp is used?
 And if it is, to what extent does this compromise the quality of elections?